Alabama GOP lawmaker in KKK controversy charged with theft

 “After countless hours of investigation, which consisted of witness interviews, obtaining bank records, and gathering other evidence, a decision was made by myself and prosecutors in my office, along with these investigators, that probable cause existed” to file criminal charges, Bailey said.

-The allegations were brought by the owners of Weiss Commercial Flooring Inc., where Dismukes worked before he was elected to the Alabama state legislature, WSFA-TV 12 reported.
+The allegations were brought by the owners of Weiss Commercial Flooring Inc., where Dismukes worked as a project manager before he was elected to the Alabama state legislature, WSFA-TV 12 reported.
 Weiss declined to comment to Fox News.

+An attorney representing Dismukes, Trey Norman, told Fox News on Friday that he believes the charges against his client are politically motivated, given the recent controversies surrounding the state legislator.

+"I'm concerned about the timing of all of this," Normal said, adding that Dismukes knew for a week that investigators were probing the theft case, but he was arrested a day after being questioned by authorities.

 First-degree theft carries a penalty of two to 20 years in prison in Alabama, in addition to fines.